lcdonaldson/Functional_Programming/README.md

 ```

 <p> I'm going to tackle these the best I can.
-While most of the examples here will be in javascript for sheer simplicity, I will also some have examples in </p>
+While most of the examples here will be in javascript for sheer simplicity and broad adoption, I will also some have examples in </p>
 <ul>
   <li>Elixir</li>
   <li>Python</li>